brianhuffman/game-notes/baba-is-you.md

 ### Extra 1.
 Meteor Strike

 Make belt-is-G-H-O-S and T-A-R-is-fall with one space gap.
 Push together to make belt-is-G-H-O-S-T and S-T-A-R-is-fall.
 Break baba-is-melt.
-Make baba-is-H-O-T and love-
+Make baba-is-H-O-T and love-H-A-S-flag.
-H-A-S-flag.
 Melt star and love.